bbmenevse/TodoBackEnd/README.md

 This is a simple project I have created to learn more about Rest API and how full stack applications work.
 This project is not meant to represent a finished, production-ready project.
 I intentionally left some loose ends (which I will point out in Overall) because this project is meant for learning, not production.

 I haven't added some old classes that were created in the MVC way to the gitignore file because I don't want to compromise the visibility of the project as a whole.
 However, they are no longer reachable since I removed the default login page.
 This project is developed using Eclipse, and I use Docker for the MySQL image.
-For making API calls, I use Postman and a front end application using React.js (You can check it on my git called Todo Frontend.)
+For making API calls, I use Postman and a front end application using React.js (You can check it on my git repository called Todo Frontend.)
 The project has a very simple structure:

 - Todo Object